-A fifth option is available, and that is to buy a Stockholm Pass, which gives admission to many of the city’s top sights, with unlimited public transport included.
+It also gives admission to many of the city’s top museums and attractions.
 To work out whether this is the best option for you, read our guide The Stockholm Pass: is it worth buying?

 It’s a crude way of allowing passengers to quickly compare prices before getting in.
 Our advice: only use taxis that display these yellow stickers, and ask for an estimate of the total price before you set off.

 The taxi market is unregulated so don’t be afraid to ask around until you get a price you’re happy with.